Dynamic Emergent Phenomena Research Team

 Outline

-Our team explores dynamic phenomena exhibited by strongly correlated electron systems in both bulk and device structures to construct a new scheme for scientific investigation.
+Our team explores dynamic phenomena and nonlinear responses exhibited by strongly correlated electron systems in both bulk and device structures to construct a new scheme for scientific investigation.
 In particular, we study external-field-driven dynamic phenomena exhibited by sub-micron-scale structures, such as topological spin textures and domain walls, using spectroscopy of dielectric responses and resistance fluctuations from the millihertz to gigahertz region.
 We also pursue real-space observations and measurements of local physical properties using scanning probe microscopy as a complementary approach.
 We are aiming to control novel physical properties exhibited by topological structures in condensed matter systems on the basis of knowledge obtained from these methods.

 Research Fields